prometheus-operator/prometheus-operator/Documentation/proposals/202403-prometheus-operator-cli.md

 # Action Plan

-1. Create a new repository under the Prometheus organization
+1. Create a new repository under the Prometheus-Operator organization.
 2. Create a new CLI startup project.
 3. Implement scaffolding feature for the main Prometheus Operator resources.
 4. Implement linting and validation feature.